On the k-Independence Required by Linear Probing and Minwise Independence: Multiply-Shift hashing

-To get a proper lower bound, for any given multiplier $a$, we let $\mu_a$ denote the minimal positive value such that $\|h^0_a(\mu_a)\|\leq 1/(2m)$.
-If $\mu_a<n$, then by Lemma \ref{lem:avg-cost}, the average insertion cost is $\Omega(n/\mu_a)$.
-Therefore, if $a$ is random over some probability distribution (to be played with as we go along), the expected average insert cost is lower bounded by
+If $\mu_a<n$, then by Lemma \ref{lem:avg-cost}, the average insertion cost over keys is $\Omega(n/\mu_a)$.
+Therefore, if $a$ is random over some probability distribution (to be played with as we go along), the expected (over $a$) average (over keys) insertion cost is lower bounded by